cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessIdentityProvider.python.md

 - *Type:* str

-The zone identifier to target for the resource.
+The Zone ID to use for this endpoint.
+Mutually exclusive with the Account ID.

-Conflicts with `account_id`. **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_identity_provider#zone_id ZeroTrustAccessIdentityProvider#zone_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_access_identity_provider#zone_id ZeroTrustAccessIdentityProvider#zone_id}

 ---